Webpage Content Template

-3. Explore Existing Content
+3. Explore the Existing Table of Contents

 There is still existing content you may use, such as your goal and vision statements, marketing brochures, or pitch decks, even if you are developing the first website for your firm.
 You have even more options if you’re redesigning an existing website.
 Examine what is already there to see what you like and what you would change.
 Although it’s a great place to start, you might not want to use the previous copy exactly as is.
 Depending on your company, some of these content formats are more efficient than others.
 It all comes down to the tastes and preferences of your audience.